Last Updated on March 6, 2025 by Jess Brown

 Limit your contact with them or if you’re able, cut them loose altogether.
 Yes, it’s hard and sad, but life is too short to have added stress and drama you wouldn’t have if this person wasn’t in your life.
 Refer to #9 and truly wish them well, but cut. them. loose.

 I went to bed 19 and woke up 40.
-Life goes by so damn fast.
+Life goes by so damn fast, like flipping through pages of a new book you can’t put down.
 Stop putting off today what you think you’ll just do another day.
 If it matters, do it now.
 Those “somedays” quickly turn into missed opportunities.

 And just because you disagree with someone doesn’t mean they’re offensive, racist, bigoted, xenophobic or misogynistic or any of those other overused buzzwords.
 Don’t be so quick to label people.